Open-EO/openeo-python-client/docs/api-artifacts.rst

     connection = openeo.connect("my-openeo.prod.example").authenticate_oidc()

     artifact_helper = ArtifactHelper.from_openeo_connection(connection)
-    storage_uri = artifact_helper.upload_file(object_name, src_file_path)
+    storage_uri = artifact_helper.upload_file(path, object_name)
     presigned_uri = artifact_helper.get_presigned_url(storage_uri)

-Note that the storage_uri can be used from regular execution steps of your OpenEO job.
+Note that the storage_uri can be used from regular execution steps of your openEO job.
 The presigned uri could be used from environments where credentials are not injected (e.g. UDFs) as the presigned URL.
 A presigned URL has the authentication details embedded so if your data is sensitive you must make sure to keep this URL secret.